abhikris123/Sales-Analysis/README.md

 # Sales-Analysis Report Overview

-The deliverable is a Sales Report from Year 2013-2016 for various product Categories.
+The deliverable is a Power BI Sales Report from Year 2013-2016 for various product Categories.

 Data Source: Kaggle